danurbanowicz/eleventy-netlify-boilerplate/posts/fourthpost.md

 ---
-title: This is my fourth post.
+title: This is my fourth post
+summary: Why contemplating our mortality can be a powerful catalyst for change
 date: 2017-02-03
 tags:
   - post